-USSPM 1A, 3B Tips on Implementation As a first step, perform a static analysis on income and assets by gender to get a sense of the disparities.
+Senior Management As a first step, perform a static analysis on income and assets by gender to get a sense of the disparities.
 Continue to generate this data on a client-by-client basis at regular intervals to measure change.
 Track both business- and household-level changes.
 Many institutions track one or the other, but in reality these are often interwoven and usually have implications for empowerment.
 For example, a woman may prepare food at home to feed her family but also sell a portion of it.
-Because that income originates at the household level, may remain invisible (to the woman herself and her family) absent deliberate effort to see and count it.
+Because that income originates at the household level, vit may remain invisible (to the woman herself and her family) absent deliberate effort to see and count it.
 Pay attention to gendered patterns in economic growth.
 For example, Women's World Banking has found that rather than reinvesting into an existing business, a woman entrepreneur will often diversify into an entirely new one.
 It may appear that her business growth is flat when in fact, she is pursuing diversification as a risk-management strategy.
 Be mindful of the pros and cons of tracking incomes versus assets.
 Income calculations-especially in group lending methodology-are vulnerable to loan officer bias and limited experience conducting the kind of thorough due diligence needed to capture the full picture.
 Assets may yield a more accurate baseline read of client well-being however values may vary based on methodology.
 In addition, asset change occurs over a longer time-horizon.
-Advanced Indicator Percent of women who achieved their savings goal(s).
-Beyond existing assets, information about women's savings goals can yield information about economic improvement.
-Data (goal, amount, timeframe) can be tracked through account opening forms, where appropriate.
-Surveys allow for more detailed information on whether women are expanding their goals (aspirational) or if they met existing savings goals.